Australia Tourist Guide

 Facilities

-All the larger, more popular beaches have a surf club, change facilities and picnic areas, many with barbeque facilities, perfect for a day out with friends and family.
+All the larger, more popular beaches have a surf club (Beach Safety: Surf Life Saving Clubs), change facilities and picnic areas, a number of them with free barbeque facilities, perfect for a day out with friends and family.
 A true Aussie experience.

 How to Get There